Military Behavioral Health Graduate Certificate Program

 - Human service professionals

-- Persons with an undergraduate degree who is not in the position to pursue a master's degree and has an interest in working with military populations.
+- Persons with an undergraduate degree who are not in the position to pursue a master's degree and have an interest in working with military populations.

 Enrollment in graduate courses as a professional development student is subject to the following conditions: